jeremenichelli/personal-site/posts/2016-04-04-always-animate-translate-instead-of-positions.md

 ---
-title: Always animate translate instead of&nbsp;positions
+title: Always animate translate instead of positions
 excerpt: While visiting an article in WebKit's blog I noticed how badly an animation in a nested menu performed and decided to fix it.
 ---